© Photo Sager der Samler

 Smarter Together: 30 Case Studies on Collective Intelligence’s Potential to Help Government is an unprecedented academic collaborative book that will provide policy makers, activists and academics an easy-to-read yet highly informed set of case studies.
-It will:

 Inspire, by showcasing how societal issues can be addressed more effectively.